achen200/SnakeGame/README.md

 Compile using terminal on (Mac) or cmd (Windows):
     1) open terminal/cmd
-    2) use command where Sample/Folder/Path/SnakeGame is the path to the SnakeGame folder
+    2) change directory to the location of SnakeGame folder

     cd Sample/Folder/Path/SnakeGame

-   3) copy-paste the following command into terminal
+   3)copy-paste the following command into terminal

     javac -d ./bin ./src/*